Skip to content

 Consultation

-We are a community-led developer and will consult closely with local communities, stakeholders and policy makers throughout the project planning process to understand concerns then use feedback to improve our designs.
+We are a community-led developer and have consulted closely with local communities, stakeholders and policy makers throughout the project planning process to understand concerns then use feedback to improve our designs.

 Event 1